yanxue-intel/openenclave/docs/GettingStartedDocs/VisualStudioWindows.md

 You will need the following:

-- A development machine with support for SGX1 or SGX1 with Flexible Launch Control (FLC) (see [here](https://github.com/microsoft/openenclave/blob/master/docs/GettingStartedDocs/SGXSupportLevel.md) for how to determine this).
+- A development machine with support for SGX1 or SGX1 with Flexible Launch Control (FLC) (see [instructions for determining the SGX support level](https://github.com/microsoft/openenclave/blob/master/docs/GettingStartedDocs/SGXSupportLevel.md) if needed).
 - [Visual Studio Preview](https://visualstudio.microsoft.com/vs/preview/)
   (Community edition, or any other edition) with the "Desktop development with C++" workload